mbrukman/why-svelte/readme.md

 back to its source language, have limitations.
 Kyle Simpson makes a thorough case against treating JavaScript as a machine in his talk [“Keep Betting on JS”](https://www.youtube.com/watch?v=ft5bYnt0W48).
-I currently see Svelte as an acceptably webby choice for our long-term project, but this point is worth serious consideration.
+I currently view Svelte as sufficiently webby for our long-term project, but this point is worth serious consideration.

 After using Svelte for a year, I can comfortably claim